Planning for the Future

 I attended the planning for the future of the Revelstoke Forum and Curling Club came away disappointed at the vitriol especially from staff members and frankly some councillors with eye rolls and negative body language when anyone suggested repairs to the structure instead of getting on board with a new facility.
 In fact one particular councilor who was advocating for closure of gravel pits on the Jordan bench is now advocating for a climbing wall attached to new structure.
 Where do they think concrete comes from and a new structure will use a hell of a lot more concrete than repairing the current arena.
 Costs of demolition/tipping fees and backfilling the excavation were not disclosed.
 A live load deflection test on the the trusses has not been done and beefing up the trusses to meet current snow load criteria can be done by placing i-beams alongside of the existing trusses which could be done much cheaper that current estimates according to the engineer.
 Of course there are additional costs to consider like the elevator and dressing room upgrades which must be done but I felt that the 25 to 35 million dollar figure for upgrades was inflated and not all engineering options have been explored.
 Explore all options for sure but be cognizant of how much of a tax increase citizens must bear.
 And by the way taxpayers will not get to vote by way of referendum on whatever this council decides.
 So they are talking an 8.94% tax increase for a $20 million an a whopping 26.81% increase on $60 million and that’s on $709,000 valued property and yes mister Devlin I’d like to only sped $500.

-Tony Morabito asked 11 months ago
+Tony Morabito asked over 1 year ago

 Thank you sharing your thoughts.
 Unfortunately, engineers indicate there is no simple roof repair option and based on the deteriorated state roof replacement is recommended.
 The City will seek to attract external funding to reduce the borrowing.
 However, due to the cost of any option a referendum will be required to seek electoral approval for borrowing prior to advancing any option.